Harry Willis Miller: Biography

 soy products.
 With his son he formed the International Nutrition Foundation on a 140-acre farm in Mount Vernon.
 The soy farm produced canned and malted soy milk.
 His first American soy milk product was known as Soyalac in 1941.

-Miller administered hospitals in Shanghai, Hankow and Hubei.
+Miller administered hospitals in Shanghai, Hankou and Hubei.
 He established the Taiwan Adventist Hospital in 1949.
 He sold his factory, land, and soy milk products to Loma Linda Foods in 1951.
 Loma Linda Foods was owned by the Seventh-day Adventist Church.
 However, Miller continued to conduct research in at Loma Linda Food factory in La Sierra until his death.
 In 1956, he was awarded the Blue Star of China by Chiang Kai-shek.
 In 1960, Miller helped in forming the Hong Kong Adventist Hospital.
 In total there were 19 hospitals that Miller was instrumental in starting all over the Far East.

 A biography of Miller was published in 1961.
 Miller died in Riverside, California on January 1, 1977.